 This category includes mortgage bankers that work for the major banking institutions (Bank of America, Wells Fargo, etc.).
 Mortgage bankers can provide direct links between lenders and the organizations that provide the capital for their mortgage.

-There’s more security in using a mortgage banker, and if you’ve already got a good history with the bank, you might be able to obtain a lower interest rate than on the marketplace.
+There’s more security in using a mortgage banker, and if already have a good history with the bank, you might be able to obtain a lower interest rate than on the marketplace.

-Mortgage brokers are essentially middlemen between borrowers and the lending industry.
-Using a broker means that you’ll have much more accessibility to competitive repayment periods and interest rates outside of specific financial institutions.
+Mortgage brokers are essentially middlemen between borrowers and lenders.
+Using a broker means that you’ll have more access to competitive repayment terms and interest rates outside of specific financial institutions.

 Credit unions can be an appealing choice for anyone looking to find a mortgage with average to bad credit.
 They tend to operate as nonprofits and tend to keep loans in-house as opposed to utilizing third parties.